 A least-squares support vector machine approach to predict temperature drop accompanying a given pressure drop for the natural gas production and processing systems

-Ahmadi, MA, Hasanvand, MZ & Bahadori, A in press, 'A least-squares support vector machine approach to predict temperature drop accompanying a given pressure drop for the natural gas production and processing systems', International Journal of Ambient Energy.
+Ahmadi, MA, Hasanvand, MZ & Bahadori, A 2017, 'A least-squares support vector machine approach to predict temperature drop accompanying a given pressure drop for the natural gas production and processing systems', International Journal of Ambient Energy, vol. 38, issue 2, pp. 122-129.

 Published version available from: